rcsb/py-rcsbsearchapi/README.md

 ```
 Like with Structure Similarity Queries, a filepath to a file may also be provided.
 This file must be a valid file accepted by the search API.
 A file extension must also be provided with the file upload.

-The query would look something like this.
-Note that this is abstracted for the purpose of notebook portability.
+The query would look something like this:
 ```python
 filepath = "/absolute/path/to/file.cif"
 q3 = StructMotifQuery(structure_search_type="file_upload", file_path=filepath, file_extension="cif", residue_ids=ResList)